-Citigroup Inc. (C), the third-largest U.S. bank by assets, retreated from an effort to win Federal Reserve approval to boost payouts for shareholders this year.
+Citigroup Inc. (C:US), the third-largest U.S. bank by assets, retreated from an effort to win Federal Reserve approval to boost payouts for shareholders this year.

 The bank won’t seek permission to increase payouts in its 2012 proposal to regulators, and “will make decisions regarding the 2013 capital plan later this year,” it said yesterday in a statement.
 “Citi will continue to build its capital levels for the benefit of our shareholders.”